keptn/keptn.github.io/content/docs/concepts/delivery/index.md

 ## Shipyard for Delivery Declaration

-The definition is manifested in a so-called *shipyard* file that defines a delivery workflow.
+The definition is manifested in a so-called *shipyard* file that defines a task sequence for delivery.
 It can hold multiple stages, each with a dedicated *deployment strategy*, *test strategy*, as well as a *remediation strategy*.
 Following this declarative approach, there is no need to write imperative pipeline code.
 Keptn takes the shipyard file and creates a multi-stage workflow each stage having a deployment strategy (e.g., blue/green), testing strategy (e.g., functional tests or performance tests), and an optional automated remediation strategy for triggering self-healing actions.
 To learn more about a shipyard configuration, please continue [here](../../0.7.x/continuous_delivery/multi_stage/).

-Please take a look at an example of a multi-stage delivery workflow with a *dev*, *hardening*, and *production* stage with blue/green deployment and automated problem remediation.
+Please take a look at an example of a multi-stage delivery with a *dev*, *hardening*, and *production* stage with blue/green deployment and automated problem remediation.

 ```yaml
 stages: